Hannah Murray

 Hannah Murray's personal life

-There’s not much to talk about in her private life.
-Rumors had it that she was dating her ‘Game of Thrones’ co-star John Bradley, and even that she was pregnant because she had gained some weight towards the end of the series.
+Murray keeps her private life largely out of the spotlight.
+Rumors swirled that she was dating her 'Game of Thrones' co-star John Bradley, and even that she was pregnant because she had gained some weight towards the end of the series.

 Hannah Murray had gained some weight towards the end of 'Game of Thrones'